Comparing Regulating Directives to Regulating DirectivesREACH VS RoHS

 RoHS, short for Restriction of Hazardous Substances is a regulation that restricts the utilization of hazardous compounds in everything electrical/electronic related.
 The Restriction of Hazardous Substances was developed to mitigate the harm that electrical/electronic equipment, devices and apparatus inflict on not only end users but also on involved supply chain individuals’ wellbeing and on our world.

 Overabundance of trash is a worldwide issue that only increases with the introduction of innovative tech.
-End users like you and I upgrade and discard our older devices frequently because of the constant technological advancements.
-These devices and older technologies ultimately end up being exported to third world countries, usually Africa or sadly wind up in dumps consequently polluting the environment and causing metal toxicity to recyclers.
+End users upgrade and discard older devices frequently because of the constant technological advancements.
+These devices and older technologies might ultimately end up polluting the environment and causing metal toxicity.

 - Hexavalent Chromium